- May 23rd, 2021

 - Job Interviews

 Before an interview, most people spend time thinking about what they will say to their potential employers.
 Ideally, you want to highlight your suitability for the role, talk about your skills, your work history and express enthusiasm.
 But are there things that you shouldn’t’ say?
-Nerves have the ability to get the better of us all, and preparation is the best way to ensure that you don’t start talking nonsense when put on the spot!.
-A couple of years ago, we wrote a post covering what NOT to say in an interview, and we thought we’d revisit this topic with a few more suggestions of things that are better off staying in your head rather than vocalised during an interview.
+Nerves have the ability to get the better of us all, and preparation is the best way to ensure that you don’t start talking nonsense when put on the spot!
+Here are a few suggestions of things that are better off staying in your head rather than vocalised during an interview.

 “I don’t know.”